A Connecticut Yankee in King Arthur's Court: Interdict

 Three years later, Hank has married Sandy, and they have a baby.
-When the child falls critically ill, Hank's doctors advise him to take his family overseas while the baby recovers.
+In Hank's absence, Sandy chooses to name the baby after what she believes to be the name of her husband's lost beloved whose name he would say in his sleep.
+Unbeknownst to her, his American love was a telephone operator and Sandy named their baby after how Hank would greet her, "Hello, Central!".
+When Hello-Central falls critically ill, Hank's doctors advise him to take his family overseas while the baby recovers.
 In reality, it is a ploy by the Catholic Church to get Hank out of the country.
 During the weeks that Hank is absent, Arthur discovers Guinevere's infidelity with Lancelot.
 That causes a war between Lancelot and Arthur, who is eventually killed by Sir Mordred.

 The Church then places the land under interdict, causing the people to revolt against Hank.
 Hank sees that something is wrong and returns to Britain.
 Clarence informs him of the war.
 As time goes on, Clarence gathers 52 teenage cadets, who are to fight against all of Britain.
 Hank's band fortifies itself in Merlin's Cave with a minefield, electric wire, and Gatling guns.
 The Church sends an army of 30,000 knights to attack them, but they are slaughtered by the cadets.

 However, Hank's men are now trapped in the cave by a wall of dead bodies and sickened by the miasma bred by thousands of corpses.
 Hank attempts to offer aid to any wounded but is stabbed by the first wounded man he tries to help, Sir Meliagraunce.
 He is not seriously injured but is bedridden.
 Disease begins to set in.
 One night, Clarence finds Merlin weaving a spell over Hank, proclaiming that he will sleep for 1,300 years.
 Merlin begins laughing deliriously but ends up electrocuting himself on one of the electric wires.
 Clarence and the others all apparently die from disease in the cave.

 More than a millennium later, the narrator finishes the manuscript and finds Hank on his deathbed and dreaming about Sandy.
 He attempts to make one last "effect" but dies before he can finish it.